 They were drawn to its many natural healing properties and ever since, echinacea became one of the primary herbs sold in the United States of America today.

-The common names are Coneflower, American cone flower, Pale coneflower, Echinacea angustifolia, Black Sampson, Black Susans, Hedgehog, Snakeroot, Purple cone flower, Red sunflower, Scurvey root as well as Rock-up-hat.
+The common names are Coneflower, American coneflower, Pale coneflower, Echinacea angustifolia, Black Samson, Black Susans, Hedgehog, Snakeroot, Purple coneflower, Red sunflower, Scurvy root as well as Rock-up-hat.

 The medicinal properties are immunity booster, antibiotic, detoxicant, digestive, adaptogen, antiviral, stimulant, carminative, antibacterial, antiseptic, anti-inflammatory and analgesic.